 People and publications

-We are a multidisciplinary team formed from researchers with diverse academic specialisms including biology, psychology, allied health sciences, business, engineering, social sciences and humanities.
+We are a multidisciplinary team formed of researchers with diverse academic specialisms including biology, psychology, allied health sciences, business, engineering, social sciences and humanities.

 Research projects